enejepromise/Hng_Intership/profile-me-node/README.md

 You will receive a JSON response like:

-json { "status": "success", "user": { "email": "your.email@example.com", "name": "Your Full Name", "stack": "Node.js/Express" }, "timestamp": "2025-10-20T20:00:00.000Z", "fact": "Cats have five toes on their front paws but only four on the back paws." } Dependencies express: Web framework for creating API endpoints
+json { "status": "success", "user": { "email": "enejepromise@gmail.com", "name": "Eneje Promise", "stack": "Node.js/Express" }, "timestamp": "2025-10-20T20:00:00.000Z", "fact": "Cats have five toes on their front paws but only four on the back paws." } Dependencies express: Web framework for creating API endpoints

 axios: HTTP client to fetch data from external Cat Facts API